 What to get in a bar?

-Seated or Standing?In Italy, customers should always ask themselves: “Am I allowed to bring my order to a table to enjoy it while sitting?”
+In Italy, customers should always ask themselves: “Am I allowed to bring my order to a table to enjoy it while sitting?”
 Ignoring this question may lead to an unpleasant experience since, in general, seating is not complimentary in a bar.
-The price of items served at the table is much higher than the price at the counter.
-The surcharge is a fee for being served by a waiter, occupy the table for any amount of time, but mostly for sitting in a premium location, such as in an historic piazza.
+The price of the items served at the table can be much higher than the price at the counter.
+The surcharge is a fee for being served by a waiter, occupy the table for any amount of time, but mostly for sitting in a premium location, such as in a historic piazza.
 When they choose to be served at the table, customers are generally allowed to sit themselves, and they are then greeted by a waiter.
 When ordering at the counter, instead, customers don’t have rights to a table, even if they carry their order themselves, and even if there are plenty of tables available.

-Some bars, however, choose not to have table service – in these it’s OK for the customers to carry their own orders to the tables.
+Some bars, however, choose not to have table service – in these, it’s OK for the customers to carry their own orders to the tables.
 Generally, complimentary tables are small and unclothed, with no tableware and no menus, or high tables without chairs.
 When in doubt, it’s always a good idea to ask: ‘Possiamo sederci?’
 (May we sit down?)

-Pay before or after?In many cases the customers pay after, when they’re finished with their food or drinks.
+In many cases, the customers pay after, when they’re finished with their food or drinks.
 This is generally the case during off-peak hours, especially when sitting at a table and in other situations where the barista can easily keep track of the customers to ensure that they don’t leave without paying.
-Sometimes, the bar might require pre-payment, by asking customers to pay at the cashier first and then present the receipt (‘scontrino’) as a voucher in order to be served at the serving counter (the barista will partially rip it to tag that it has been used).
-Pre-payment is always in effect if the bar has an active cashier station either located at the counter or stand-alone.
-Stand-alone cash registers may also sell cigarettes, transit tickets and stamps.
+Sometimes, the bar might require pre-payment by asking customers to pay at the cashier first and then present the receipt (‘scontrino’) as a voucher in order to be served at the serving counter (the barista will partially rip it to tag that it has been used).
+Pre-payment is always in effect if the bar has an active cashier station either located at the counter or standalone.
+Standalone cash registers may also sell cigarettes, transit tickets, and stamps.

 When being served at the table, the bill is generally brought upon request, when the customer is ready to leave.
 In some cases, however, the check may be brought together with the order and payment may be required immediately.
 This is quite common when the seating area is located outdoors (especially on sidewalks) and it would be easy for a malevolent customer to dash without paying.

-Where are the fixings?In a bar, all coffee drinks are served in their porcelain or glass cups, on a saucer and with a metal spoon.
+In a bar, all coffee drinks are served in their porcelain or glass cups, on a saucer, and with a metal spoon.
 There is no “milk and sugar” station, just sugar packets in a container positioned on the counter.
 Sometimes, a sugar packet is placed directly on the saucer by the barista – this is often the case if the coffee is served at the table.
-Generally speaking, if Italians wish to have any milk added to their coffee, they ask for it as they order (see table below).
+Generally speaking, if Italians wish to have any milk added to their coffee, they ask for it as they order (see below).
 It is uncommon, although perfectly acceptable, to ask the barista for additional cold milk (in a small milk jug).

 (1) Not as commonly ordered in Italy as it is in North America